Emily/sinatra-graph/README.markdown

 Inside the block you can call the following methods: all_smiles, area, bar, line and pie.
 Pass a title and an array (hash if using a pie) as parameters.

-Obviously, you can also access params[] and all other Sinatra methods.
+Obviously, you can also access params[] and all other Sinatra methods, or other gem methods, so you can easily authorization and other stuff.
+They also respond to before/after blocks and such, since it's just a "get" block underneath it all.

     require 'sinatra'
     require 'sinatra/graph'